Technology will keep disrupting businesses and industries

 Artificial Intelligence, Machine Learning

 Machine learning is quickly becoming a strange reality that was once only seen in movies.
-“Machine learning is a kind of artificial intelligence (AI) that provides computers with the ability to learn without being explicitly programmed.”
+A Forbes article states, “Machine learning is a kind of artificial intelligence (AI) that provides computers with the ability to learn without being explicitly programmed.”
 It uses algorithms and pulls from existing data to create a prediction.

 In 2017, machine learning is predicted to go to a new level.
 While it’s been used for things like creating playlists and recommending books, we now see more potential.
 This potential is demonstrated in the recent launch of above-mentioned Amazon Go.
 We’re excited to see what else data will do for machine learning in 2017!